Technology in the firearm world has adapted at a pace that very nearly rivals digital innovations.

 Look at the task you need the weapon to perform, then match each of the components you are using with the weapon to their tasks.
 Is there a whole system, or part of the system, that can improve your chances of successfully taking the shot you need?
 If yes, by how much?
 Can you afford the change?
 Can you afford the liability of not making the change?

 I point this out for optics especially.
 They are the item that will likely offer any given group the most benefit, but they also do so at greatest expensive.
 Putting an LPVO, or a even a dot, on a bare iron sighted carbine can drastically increase hit percentages.
-Add onto that, especially with the LPVO, the ability of the user to track and observe the target and you have a great deal of benefit for the additional cost.
+Add onto that, especially with the LPVO, the ability of the user to track, observe, and differentiate the target from other objects and people and you have a great deal of benefit for the additional cost.

-A rifle running a 4x ACOG is much closer in capability to a rifle running a 1-6x.
+A rifle running a 4x ACOG is much closer in capability to a rifle running a 1-6x LPVO.
 A rifle running a 600 or 1,000 lumen older light is much closer in capability to the rifle running the 1,500 lumen light.
+Any rifle running a version a component looking at being upgraded is going to have a higher bar to justify the change than a rifle that doesn’t have that capability currently at all, optics and lights being the most visible examples.

 I would 10:10 times grab the URG-I for capabilities and performance.
-If you are starting from no functional weapon in place and building out a rifle I would advocate building out that one, and not the older M4.
-Lighter weight, more accurate and durable barrel, more flexible options for the handguard accessories configurations, a more powerful and capable light, a more powerful and capable optic, even more flexible sling mounting options.
+If you are starting from no functional weapon in service and building out a rifle, I would advocate building out that one and not the older M4.
+Lighter weight, more accurate and durable barrel, more flexible options for the handguard accessory configurations, a more powerful and capable light, a more powerful and capable optic, even more flexible sling mounting options.

-I am comfortable, heck in certain ways more comfortable, grabbing or being handed that old M4 to get into any fight that I would take the URG-I into.
-If I were to look at an armory stocked with those in good working order and asked what you would change?
+I am comfortable, in many ways more comfortable, grabbing or being handed that old M4 to get into any fight that I would take the URG-I into.
+I carried that style for seven years.
+If I were to look at an armory stocked with those, in good working order, and asked what you would change?

 Nothing.
 Not until stuff starts breaking and wearing.
 Not until you find a need that rifle can’t fill.